NoomStuff/Discord-Hardlyknowifier/README.md

 The script will automatically reply if:

-1. It contains at least one word ending in a trigger
+1. It contains at least one word ending in a trigger from `triggers.txt`
 2. The word is *not* blacklisted (filters out slurs)
 3. The word is *not* in `ignored.txt`
 3. The word is *not* too short or too long